-Interlibrary loan (ILL) is a service whereby a user of one library may borrow library materials or receive photocopies of articles that are owned by another library.
-Our library adheres to the principles endorsed in the ALA Interlibrary Loan Code, U.S. Copyright Law, the CONTU guidelines on journal articles, and state laws governing confidentiality of records.
+Interlibrary loan (ILL) service allows a user of one library to borrow library materials from another library.
+The Montana State Library (MSL) adheres to the principles endorsed in the ALA Interlibrary Loan Code, U.S. Copyright Law, the CONTU guidelines on journal articles, and state laws governing confidentiality of records.

-How to request an ILL
+How do I request an ILL?

 - There is no limit to the number of ILL requests.

 - Availability of ILL depends on other libraries and is not guaranteed.

 - The lending library sets the loan period and any restrictions on materials.

 - Materials will be mailed unless otherwise specified.

 - Renewal requests may be made by phone or email.

 - Materials must be returned to MSL by the due date.

 - Lost, late, or damaged materials jeopardize MSL's borrowing privileges.